logeshsuresh/Git-Learning/Git-Starters.md

     (use "git add <file>..." to include in what will be committed) Git-Starters.md

-    git rm --CACHED Intro.md -> removes the file from the staging area. }
+`git rm --CACHED Intro.md` -> removes the file from the staging area.

 REPOSITORY -> This area actually contains the details of the previous registered version.
 The files in this
               area, GIT already manages them and knows their version.